 No visit to Białowieża Forest is complete without sighting the undeniable king of the forest: the European bison.
 In the early 20th century, this region was completely devoid of bison.
 But after a long process of reintroducing bison into the forest, some 800 bison now roam through Białowieża today.
 The bison’s importance in the region is so entrenched that one of Poland’s most well-known vodkas (Żubrówka) is infused with bison grass blades sourced directly from the forest itself.

-A series of marble quarries provides a unique landscape in northwestern Russia.
+A series of marble quarries provide a unique landscape in northwestern Russia.
 Marble mined from Ruskeala is found in a variety of places in Saint Petersburg, including the Metro, multiple cathedrals (including Kazan and Saint Isaac’s), and the State Hermitage Museum.
 Today, Ruskeala’s dormant quarries are beautiful landforms that house a series of lakes and rivers.

 Ruskeala lies about a five-hour drive northeast of both Saint Petersburg and Helsinki.
 If you’re feeling nostalgic, take a Soviet-era train from nearby Sortavala all the way to the park.
-Ruskeala is a hotspot for outdoor activities of all kinds; visitors can explore caves, ride ziplines, bungie jump, or sail along the lake.
+Ruskeala is a hotspot for outdoor activities of all kinds; visitors can explore caves, ride ziplines, bungee jump, or sail along the lake.

 Switzerland: Swiss Alps